VictoriaRaven/forage-Electronic-Arts-software-engineering/README.md

 ## Information

 This is a completion of the Forage Electronic Arts software engineering job simulation relating to thier game Sims.
 This is equivillant to a junior software engineer at Electronic Arts and I will complete each task and goals to improve the game Sims.
-* Task 1:
+* Task 1: Feature Proposal
-* Task 2:
+* Task 2: UML Class diagrams of Task 1
-* Task 3:
+* Task 3: creating Header C++ file of Tasks 1 and 2
-* Task 4:
+* Task 4: modifying a file to bug fix it with improved data structure
-* Task 5:
-* Completed by 00/00/2025 by VictoriaRaven
+* Completed by 3/23/2025 by VictoriaRaven
+* Time to complete all tasks (3/22/2025-3/23/2025) about a day or 24 hours to complete alongside with UMGC classes.

 ### What is on resume/linkedin:
-Electronic Arts Software Egnineering Job Simulation on Forage - Month 2025
+Electronic Arts Software Engineering virtual experience program on Forage - March 2025
- * type here
+ * Proposed a new feature for the EA Sports College Football and wrote a Feature Proposal describing it to other stakeholders.
+ * Built a class diagram and created a header file in C++ with class definitions for each object.
+ * Patched a bugfix and optimized the EA Sports College Football codebase by implementing an improved data structure.

 ## Authors